 - A professional bio (up to 100 words).

 - Optionally, you can also provide URL’s for your:

 - Your main professional website (excluding lead gen landing pages)

 - Facebook profile

 - Head-shot photo.
-Ensure that this is in colour and at least 300 x 300 pixels with the head centred and sufficient padding.
+Ensure that this is in color and at least 300 x 300 pixels with the head centered and sufficient padding.
 Please do not show any branding.
 Our editorial team can crop and re-size your photo if required.

 What Makes A Great Post?

 The prime objective and focus of PersonalGrowth.com is to add value for the reader whilst providing inspiration to learn and grow.
 Consider these questions.

 - Is this article educational, inspiring and informative?